Understanding debit cards

 Your debit card details may be captured by intercepting your online transactions.
 Criminals will then use the details to perform card-not-present transactions such as online or mail-order/ telephone-order transactions.

-Shop On 3D Secure Websites
+Shop on 3D Secure websites

 A One-Time Password (OTP) is needed before completing the purchase.
 This step ensures that the person making the purchase is the rightful owner of the debit card used.
 Notify your bank immediately if you received an OTP but did not make the transaction.